The Britax B-Ready has been discontinued and replaced by the Britax B-Ready G3.

 To use the B-Ready as a double stroller, you need to purchase the Britax B-Ready Second Seat.
 Our list price for the B-Ready Double includes the second seat so stroller prices can be fairly compared.

 The B-Ready only earned 5 of 10 for ease of use, which is a reflection on the potential daily experiences with this product and its performance.

 Fold and Unfold

-The B-Ready has an easy fold even if it does require two hands and has five steps to complete.
-You only need to bend about halfway over to accomplish the fold, and the stroller auto-locks and self-stands, which is nice as you might be juggling infant car seats or two small children.
-However, given that some of the strollers only have one or two steps, it is still a more involved process than much of the competition.
+The B-Ready has an easy fold that requires two hands with five steps.
+You need to bend about halfway, and it auto-locks and self-stands, which is nice as you might be juggling infant car seats or two babies.
+However, given that competitors only have one or two steps, it is a more involved process.

 The photos above show the B-Ready with the seats upright and canopies closed (left) and the seats fully reclined and the canopies completely open (right).

 The B-Ready comes standard with integrated adapters for attaching two Britax Click & Go infant car seats.
 The car seat attaches to the same location as the standard seats and the process is quick and painless.

 The Britax B-Ready is sold as a single stroller with double seat capabilities.
 You need to purchase the B-Ready Second Seat to connect to the B-Ready Frame.
 If you want to use infant car seats with the B-Ready, the Britax Click & Go infant car seats will work without adapters (though adapters must be purchased for the second seat), and other brand adapters are sold separately.